scijs/ndarray-blas-trsv-complex/README.md

 ## Usage

+*Note*: This module assumes the triangular matrices are stored in a dense, square matrix.
+Packed triangular arrays are on the todo list.

 ##### `trsv( A_r, A_i, x_r, x_i [, uplo] )`
 Calculate `x <- A^-1 x` for the real and complex parts `A_r` and `A_i` of the upper triangular matrix A using back-substitution.
 Data below the diagonal is ignored.
 If `uplo` is 'lo', uses the lower triangular portion of A and performs forward-substitution instead.
 Result overwrites the x vectors.